The term “Mummy Makeover” has suddenly evolved but this is not an accurate or defined medical term.

 Secondly, what I will call the undesired outcome: a situation that has resulted in a large change in the post-pregnancy weight (body fat content), where the woman has noticeably increased her body fat content during her pregnancy (eating for 2!).

-The reason for this separation into 2 groups of women is important.
+The reason for this separation into two groups of women is important.
 The body changes are different and, therefore, the surgery to improve and enhance the common areas of concern will also be different.

 Women with significant weight gain will usually need more complex operations but even more importantly, will usually require more operations on more body areas.